Technicians organize and maintain data for clinical databases and registries.

-Health information technicians typically need a postsecondary certificate to enter the occupation, although they may have an associate’s degree.
-Many employers also require professional certification.
+Health information technicians typically need a postsecondary certificate to enter the occupation, although some may need an associate’s degree.
+Certification is often required.

 Postsecondary certificate and associate’s degree programs in health information technology typically include courses in medical terminology, anatomy and physiology, health data requirements and standards, classification and coding systems, healthcare reimbursement methods, healthcare statistics, and computer systems.
 Applicants to health information technology programs may increase their chances of admission by taking high school courses in health, computer science, math, and biology.

 A high school diploma or equivalent and previous experience in a healthcare setting are enough to qualify for some positions, but most jobs for health information technicians require postsecondary education.

 Analytical skills.
 Health information technicians must be able to understand and follow medical records and diagnoses, and then decide how best to code them in a patient’s medical records.

 Detail oriented.
 Health information technicians must be accurate when recording and coding patient information.